Promoting lifelong learning in local communities through arts education programs led by rostered teaching artists.

 Applications must specify an artist, ensemble, or organization currently on the MSAC Teaching Artist Roster.
 To find Roster artists, visit the Maryland Arts Directory.
 Another listing of the MSAC Teaching Artist Roster can also be found under the Resources section below.

 Ensembles and organizations must indicate a Lead Artist on the application.
-The Lead Artist is responsible for leading the arts education activities with the collaborating school or organization.
-The application may identify multiple types of arts learning activities with their selected Lead Artist.
-If a collaborating school or organization wishes to receive funding for different Lead Artists in one fiscal year (July 1, 2023 - June 30, 2024), they must submit separate applications.
+The Lead Artist is responsible for leading the arts learning program with the collaborating school or organization.
+The application may identify multiple types of arts learning programs with their selected Lead Artist.
+If a collaborating school or organization wishes to receive funding for different Lead Artists in one fiscal year (July 1, 2026 - June 30, 2027), they must submit separate applications.
 Collaborating schools and organizations may participate in up to two AiE grant applications per fiscal year.

 Teaching artists not currently approved by MSAC may consider applying for the MSAC Teaching Artist Roster when the program is open for new applications.